 Passive-aggressive behavior is defined as behavior that is seemingly innocuous, accidental, or neutral but that *indirectly* displays an unconscious aggressive motive.

-People who are passive-aggressive are indirectly aggressive rather than being directly aggressive.
-For instance, passive-aggressive behavior can appear in the form of resistance to another person's requests by procrastinating, expressing sullenness, or acting stubbornly.
+People who are passive-aggressive are indirectly aggressive rather than directly aggressive.
+For instance, passive-aggressive behavior can manifest as resistance to another person's requests by procrastinating, expressing sullenness, or acting stubbornly.

 Someone who is passive-aggressive often lets others take control while someone who is aggressive is more confrontational or directly forceful.
-So, someone who is passive-aggressive exerts their control over situations in a less direct or recognizable way.
+So, someone who is passive-aggressive is exerting control over situations—just in a less direct or recognizable way.
+Researchers suggest that passive-aggressiveness is a way to express hostility without violence or physical aggression.

 What Kind of Communicator Are You?